sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

    While a face-to-face apology can be powerful, a letter allows you to express your thoughts thoroughly and gives your friend space to process.

 2. **What if my friend doesn't respond to my apology?**
    Give them time.
-They may need space to heal before they’re ready to communicate.
+They may need space to heal before they're ready to communicate.

 3. **How detailed should my apology letter be?**
    Be concise but thorough.
 Include all key elements without overwhelming your friend with unnecessary details.